 So how does Santa Cruz ensure there is a bike that will fit your ergonomics and riding style?
 They are constantly coming up with ideas and looking for gaps in their lineup.
 Over time, most models are improved for better versatility.
 For example, the Tallboy began life as a cross country bike.
 Now, the improved bike can handle more aggressive terrain.
 The process starts by playing around with a design on the computer.
 They modify each piece of the bike, play with the variables, geometry, and placement until the bike systematically reaches a high level of handling and pedaling performance.
 They then head to the factory to weld the pieces together.
 Once the prototype is constructed, they ride it anywhere from a few days to a few weeks.
 Typically, it takes a few tries to get it right.
 They narrow down the best models and make changes until they know exactly how the bike will perform.
 Then, it’s off to the test lab where the bike endures destructive and fatigue testing.
 Once it passes the test, it heads to production.

 If you still can’t decide what mountain bike option is best for you, consider doing a demo at your local retailer to dial in your best fit.
 Now is the perfect time to try out a handful of bike models and wheel sizes.
-Bikes typically go on sale in the fall, so if you find your perfect fit now, you might even save a little on the bottom line.

 See you on the trail!

 Wagner Custom Skis takes your skiing to the next level by focusing on your Skier DNA to create a ski just for you, and you alone.
 We want you to click in and immediately feel at ease.
 Let us help you design your perfect-fit, custom skis.
 It's easy.Find Your Perfect Skis